vtex-apps/store-block-course/course/steps/08_react-apollo/en.md

     "vtex.product-context": "0.x"
     ```

 3. Now, it is necessary to import the `useQuery` hooks, to make the _query_ that will return the data we described, and `useProduct`, to give us information about the current product slug.
 In addition, it is also necessary to import the _query_ defined previously, which is found in the file `productReleaseDate.graphqql`.
+It is also important to notice that the prop `targetDate` will no longer be necessary.

     ```diff
     // react/Countdown.tsx